maxbriel/HEA/README.md

 # HEA
-Univeristy of Amsterdam High Enegy Astrophysics project
+Univeristy of Amsterdam High Energy Astrophysics project

 An attempt to simulate the spectra of Cygnus X-1